Jcoomber6/DA401/README.md

 * Transportation for America to capture individuals public transportation spending.
 * Higher transport spending is typical in urban areas.
 Urban and rural areas face many differences which could impact telehealth use.
 * Merged with Medicare Telehealth Trends.csv based on state.

-### Economics Datasets
-#### 7. UNRATE.csv and GDP.csv
-* Federal Reserve Economic Data (FRED) annual GDP in billions and unemployment rate as a percentage.
-* GDP and UNRATE are used to understand aspects of the US economic situation during the years of interest in the telehealth dataset.
-* Merged to the Medicare Telehealth Trends dataset based on year

 ### Population Dataset
 #### 8. Annual Estimates of the Resident Population for the United States.csv